Watch Steph Curry Get Furious And Receive A Technical Foul

 Publish date:

-Watch Steph Curry Receive A Technical Foul In The Warriors Win Over The Clippers
+Watch A Furious Steph Curry Get A Technical Foul In The Warriors Win Over The Clippers

 Steph Curry got a technical foul in the game between the Golden State Warriors and Los Angeles Clippers on Sunday.